law-dwg/LSQR-CUDA/README.md

 |cuBLAS-DENSE   |dense       |dense   |GPU     |
 |cuSPARSE-SPARSE|sparse (CSR)|dense   |GPU     |

 The implementations with DENSE in their name are those that keep A in a dense format, and, therefore, require more computation time.
 Those named with SPARSE first compress A into compressed sparse row (CSR) format before running.
-This saves execution time and memory, but requires different methods to run lsqr.
+This saves execution time and memory, but requires different methods to run LSQR.

 A sparse input, sequential algorithm is not explicitly created for this work, rather, the robust [scipy-lsqr](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.linalg.lsqr.html) python solver is used instead as the baseline for verifying accuracy and comparing runtimes of the implementations made in this work.